Search for keywords or topics in magmageopark.no

 • Egersund: The colourful wooden house town.
 One of Norway's best-preserved wooden towns, with narrow streets, colourful houses, an active harbour and short walks just outside the centre.

-• Sogndalstrand: A protected, small old town where historic sea houses and a calm coastal pace set the mood.
+• Sogndalstrand: A protected, small town where historic seaside houses and a calm coastal pace set the mood.

 • Flekkefjord: The Dutch Town, white wooden houses, canals and vibrant street art.